runit109/git_github/README.md

 #### Syllabus

 1. Git Basics
+   1. Basics
        * What is Git?
        * What is Version Control?
        * Important Terms
        * Git Commands
+   2. Signing Up
        * Signing up
        * Creating a repository
        * Committing changes